itayonsight/typst-prd-ultasight-impellaAI-abiomed/main.typ

       - *Export*: Exports modifications and manual annotations; external exports require PHI scrubbing.
   - *Negative Flow Handling*: If clips are unacceptable, AI data isn't shown, but the clips and frames remain accessible.

+- *Freeze Mode*:
+  - *Functionality*: Users can freeze images, scroll through frames, and use ultrasound inherent calipers to perform manual annotations and measurements.
+Users have the option to show/hide  or discard AI-generated measurements.
+Upon triggering a manual measurement or annotation, a pop-up will prompt the user to confirm if they want to hide the AI identifications, as AI overlays must be removed to proceed with manual measurements.

 - *End-Exam Feature*:
   - *Functionality*: Located within the ultrasound interface, this button finalizes the scanning session, ensuring all data is properly saved and archived.
 It is recommended for activation after the review phase or upon the user's decision to conclude a session.